WillDenby/make-python-faster/src/memory_management/caching_strategies.md

 ## Disk-based Caching

-When dealing with large amounts of data or needing to persist cache across program restarts, disk-based caching can be used.
-Libraries such as `joblib` provide mechanisms for storing cache data on disk.
+When you are dealing with large amounts of data or you need to persist a cache across program restarts, disk-based caching help.
+Libraries such as `joblib` provide mechanisms for storing cache data on disk:

-**Example:**

 ```python
 from joblib import Memory